 Keep an ear out for strange sounds or excessive vibration while operating your log splitter.
 Vibration is an unmistakable sign that something is seriously wrong.

 The hydraulic pump and the engine are the sole components that generate considerable vibration.
-Therefore, one of these two components may malfunction if you hear or feel excessive vibrations coming from your log splitter.
+Therefore, one of these two components may malfunction if you hear or feel excessive vibrations from your log splitter.